 Snickerdoodle Buttermilk Pie

 Being a fan of all things snickerdoodle and buttermilk pie, it was only a matter of time before I combined the two into this oh-so delicious treat.
-Snickerdoodle cookies have been my favorite since I was a little girl and I even have a recipe for seasonal Pumpkin Spice Snickerdoodle Cookies in the recipe index.
-When we want to enjoy a real brunch treat it's Snickerdoodle Pancakes with a Vanilla Cream Glaze.
-I think it's the warm and cozy combination of cinnamon and sugar that seems like a throwback to my Mom's french toast we had as kids, it just never grows old.
-Another Snickerdoodle treat you may like to try is this recipe for Snickerdoodle Muffins from Recipe Girl.
+I think it’s the warm and cozy combination of cinnamon and sugar that seems like a throwback to my Mom’s french toast we had as kids, it just never grows old.
+Snickerdoodle Buttermilk Pie: (Scroll down for full printable recipe.)

-If you've never had a buttermilk pie think of it this way.
+• Buttermilk Pie is a classic Southern dessert.
+If you’ve never had a buttermilk pie think of it this way.
 Most custard fillings are made with milk, half and half or cream.
 Buttermilk pie is made with, you guessed it, buttermilk.
 I love the tangy edge it lends to the flavor and I have several buttermilk pies here on my website.

 Thanks for visiting come back soon!